 Project Overview

-The Stevenson Center for Manufacturing, Automation and Design Engineering (MADE) is a new project-based learning community constructed within Adlai E. Stevenson High School for Utica Community Schools.
-It was designed to give students practical experience in three areas of local industry; Fabrication, Automation, and Design Engineering.
+The Stevenson Center for Manufacturing, Automation, and Design Engineering (MADE) is a dynamic project-based learning community within Adlai E. Stevenson High School, designed to give students hands-on experience in three key areas of local industry: Fabrication, Automation, and Design Engineering.

 working place